A Principled Approach to Bayesian Transfer Learning: Bayesian Transfer Learning Methods

 \subsection{Power Prior}

-Power prior methods are a generalization of Bayesian updating that attempt to reduce negative transfer, by tempering the likelihood of the source data.
-Specifically, the power prior uses the posterior of the source data, tempered by $\alpha$ as the prior for the target model,
+Power prior methods are a generalization of Bayesian updating that reduces the influence of the source data by tempering the likelihood of the source data.
+Specifically, the power prior uses the posterior of the source data tempered by $\alpha$ as the prior for the target model,

 where $C_{\src}(\alpha)$ is the normalising constant, which depends on the parameter $\alpha$.
 Using Eq. \eqref{eq:sourcePP} as the prior for the target data results in the following posterior,